THANK YOU to everyone who spent the day in the sunshine with us as we celebrated our third adventurous year of Raku in

 Join us for the third adventurous year of Raku in the Valley!
 Learn how to glaze your very own piece of pottery and experience the lively Raku firing process, all set against the stunning backdrop of Thompson Regional Park.
 There will be an on-site pop-up artisan market, Tractorgrease Cafe’s own coffee and baked goods, and a barbecue hosted by the Chilliwack River Valley Volunteer Fire Department, by donation.

 What is Raku?

 The term Raku originates from a Japanese word meaning “enjoyment”, “comfort” or “ease” and is derived from Jurakudai, the name of a palace, in Kyoto.
 The unique look of Raku pottery is achieved by utilizing both smoke and fire in the kiln to create an unpredictable and unique style.
 The process of Raku firing differs from other firing methods because the pots are removed from the kiln at their maximum temperature.
-The fast removal of the piece from the furnace and covering of flammable materials such as natural wood sawdust produce the characteristic cracking effect and metallic colours.
+The fast removal of the piece from the furnace and covering of flammable materials such as shredded paper or natural wood sawdust produce the characteristic cracking effect and metallic colours.

 How it works: